-"Kadervorming" is a certified training explicitly meant for youngsters who (will) have leadership responsibilities in the context of youth work.
-The main goal is to strengthen their competences.
+'Kadervorming' is a certified training explicitly meant for youngsters who (will) have leadership responsibilities in the context of youth work.
+The main goal is to strenghten their competences.
 One trajectory consists of a theoretical part, an internship and an evaluation.
-The training may lead to a certificate (animator, chief instructor) delivered by the Division Youth.
+The training may lead to a certificate (animator, chief instructor) delivered by the Division Policy and Knowledge, team transversal and international.